With IFP, you can arrange to have your client’s debit or credit card charged to pay a federal balance due upon IRS acceptance of the e-filed return.

-- Go to the IFP screen, accessible from the Data Entry Menu or via the Pay balance due with credit card link on the PMT and 4868 screens.
+- Go to the IFP screen, accessible from the Miscellaneous tab in Data Entry or via the Pay balance due with credit card link on the PMT and 4868 screens.

 - Select Form 1040 or Form 4868.

-- Click Authorize Credit Card.
-The IFP Make a Payment Status – Provide Information page is displayed on your browser.
+- Return to the IFP screen and click Authorize Card.
+The IFP Drake Software E-Payment Center page is displayed on your browser.

-- Follow the steps indicated on the Payment Center.
+- Follow the steps indicated on the E-Payment Center.

 Once the payment is authorized, an email is sent immediately to the taxpayer using the email address entered on screen 1.
 (A second email is sent when the taxpayer's filing is accepted or rejected.
 For more details on the content of these emails, see “IFP Email Updates Sent to the Taxpayer” in Attachments at the bottom of this page).